Love, Blactually: Plot

-The two visit Loretta in her own home and find out that she feels guilty for cheating on him with Quagmire, and believes she can never go back to Cleveland.
-Later, Cleveland visits Brian to clear any negative feeling he has against him and Carolyn, as they are at "a point of great soreness", but then Cleveland announces to Brian that he plans to elope with Carolyn in Hawaii, which makes their friendship tense.
-Just as Cleveland leaves, Loretta appears out of nowhere.
-Loretta apologizes to Cleveland for her affair with Quagmire, she then announces that she wants to get their family back together and promises she'll never betray him again.
-Cleveland goes to Peter and Lois for advice on what should be done.
-Peter and Lois think Cleveland shouldn't go back to Loretta, but Brian (seeing this as his only chance at getting back with Carolyn) says Cleveland should "forgive and forget", and points out Loretta's good qualities (which he's obviously lying, as his nose starts to grow).
-Peter suspects that Brian is lying and points out that she can't be trusted after what she did.
-Cleveland decides to talk to Loretta tomorrow to see how he feels about getting back together with her.
-Thinking Loretta hasn't changed and suspecting that Brian was using her to sabotage his chances to be with Carolyn, Peter recruits Quagmire to have sex with Loretta again so Cleveland can see she hasn't changed.
-Quagmire meets her at the hotel she's staying in, but this time, Loretta resists his advances and tells him to beat it after smashing him in the face with an iron.
-When Cleveland shows up to her hotel room, Cleveland forgives her, but insists that it is time for the both of them to move on while Loretta lives her life as amazing and wonderful as she can.
+Feeling bad for his botched advice that cost Brian a relationship with Carolyn, Stewie suggests that he can convince Cleveland's ex-wife, Loretta, to reconcile with him.
+The two visit Loretta in her own home and learn that she feels guilty for cheating on him with Quagmire, and believes she can never go back to Cleveland.
+Later, Cleveland visits Brian to clear the air with him but reveals that he plans to elope with Carolyn in Hawaii, which makes their friendship tense.
+Just as Cleveland leaves, Loretta arrives and apologizes to him for her affair with Quagmire; she begs him to allow her to get their family back together and promises she will never betray him again.
+Cleveland seeks advice from Peter and Lois, who attempt to dissuade Cleveland from going back to Loretta, but Brian, seeing his only chance at getting back with Carolyn, says Cleveland should "forgive and forget", and lies about Loretta's good qualities, which Peter immediately sees through and points out that she cannot be trusted.

+When Cleveland decides to wait until the next day to consider his thoughts, Peter recruits Quagmire to have sex with Loretta again so Cleveland can see she has not changed.
+Quagmire meets her at the hotel she is staying in, but this time, Loretta resists his advances and tells him to leave after smashing his face with an iron.
+When Cleveland shows up to her room, he forgives her, but insists that they both must move on while Loretta lives her life as amazing and wonderful as she can.
 Cleveland finally leaves as Loretta tearfully watches on.
 When Cleveland visits Carolyn, he finds her and Quagmire having sex, apparently the same way it happened to Brian.
-Since both Brian and Cleveland have been cheated on by the same woman, Cleveland apologizes to him for stealing Carolyn and they make amends, with the former revealing himself to have received a genital wart.
+After this, Cleveland apologizes to Brian for stealing Carolyn and they make amends, with the former revealing himself to have received a genital wart.